chookmook29/issue_tracker/README.md

 ## Deployment

-The application is deployed to Heroku.
+The application is deployed on [Heroku](https://issue-tracker-pch.herokuapp.com/).

 In order to deploy, following changes has been made: